 Pilgrims also find their way across the Holy Island causeway to see the other treasures the island has to offer, although you must remember to check the safe crossing times before you set off.

 Standing on a rocky outcrop overlooking the island is Lindisfarne Castle - a small fortress first built in 1550 and today looked after by the National Trust.
-Please note Lindisfarne Castle is closed 2017-2018 for major restoration works.
+Lindisfarne Castle re-opens on 13th February 2019 following a major renovation project.

 There are many beautiful walks on Holy Island, taking in spectacular views of the village and mainland beyond.
 Whether you climb to the castle or stroll on the beach, you will feel invigorated with the fresh sea air and truly blessed to have experienced this holy place.